 Created at Syracuse University's Whitman School of Management in 2007, EBV teaches participants principles of entrepreneurship and small-business management.

-Students are accepted into the program based on the quality of their proposals for starting their own businesses.
-All expenses are paid.
+Students are accepted into the program based on their passion for entrepreneurship and the feasibility of their ideas for starting their own businesses.

-The program, hosted at eight university business schools around the country, is conducted in three phases: an online learning program; an intensive, on-campus residency session where veterans learn to develop their own business concepts and understand the basic elements of small-business management; and a 12-month mentorship with faculty experts at the participating universities.
+The program, hosted at 10 university business schools around the country, is conducted in three phases: an online learning program; an intensive, on-campus residency session where veterans learn to develop their own business concepts and understand the basic elements of small-business management; and a 12-month mentorship with faculty and other accomplished experts.

-EBV integrates faculty, entrepreneurs, disability experts and business professionals.
-Veterans receive instruction on topics such as feasibility and market analysis, supply chain management, and financing new ventures.
+The program integrates faculty, entrepreneurs, disability experts and business professionals.
+Veterans receive instruction on feasibility and market analysis, supply chain management, and financing new ventures.

-Some activities during the week are open to the public:
+Activities during the week open to the public include: